singha1337/cis322-brevet-calculator/README.md

 ## Grading Rubric

 * If your code works as expected: 100 points.
 This includes:
-    * Basic APIs work as expected
+    * Basic APIs work as expected.
-    * Representations work as expected
+    * Representations work as expected.
-    * Query parameter-based APIs work as expected
+    * Query parameter-based APIs work as expected.
-    * Consumer program works as expected
+    * Consumer program works as expected.

 * For each non-working API, 5 points will be docked off.
 If none of them work, you'll get 35 points assuming
-    * README is updated with your name and email ID
+    * README is updated with your name and email ID.
-    * The credentials.ini is submitted with the correct URL of your repo, and
+    * The credentials.ini is submitted with the correct URL of your repo.
-    * Dockerfile is present
+    * Dockerfile is present.
-    * Docker-compose.yml works/builds without any errors
+    * Docker-compose.yml works/builds without any errors.

 * If README is not updated, 5 points will be docked off.